-The Executive Director of the IEA, International Energy Agency, says investing in oil and gas-based projects could "contradict" climate goals.
-Oil and gas would be a "junk investment", exact words spoken by the doctor Fatih Birol to the British Sky News.
+The Executive Director of the IEA, International Energy Agency, says investing in oil and gas-based projects could “contradict” climate goals.
+Oil and gas would be a "junk investment", the exact words uttered by Dr Fatih Birol to the British Sky News.

 Sweet and bitter words: lots of praise for the UK, but also a warning to no longer grant any licenses for projects based on fossil energies.
 A reminder that follows the delay with which the British government has put the brakes on the development of a new coal mine after 30 years.

-A recent British government decision not to rule out new North Sea oil and gas licenses has also been met with anger by environmental groups, with Greenpeace describing it as "a colossal failure in climate leadership."
+A recent decision by the British government not to rule out new oil and gas licenses in the North Sea was also met with anger from environmental groups, with Greenpeace describing it as “a colossal failure in climate leadership”.

 The world no longer needs gas and oil

 The world does not need new investments in oil, coal or gas.
-Some investors, some governments can still go ahead and invest in exposing new oil fields or opening new coal mines.
-It is up to them to decide, but this is not in line with achieving our climate goals.
+Some investors, some governments can still go ahead and make investments in exposing new oil fields or opening new coal mines.
+It's up to them to decide, but this is not in line with achieving our climate goals.

 Fatih Birol